 Lesson Plan - Get It!

-To us, it probably seems backward that one would spend more time and effort on a grave that is larger than most houses that live people live in.
-However, to the ancient Egyptian pharoahs, that idea was not so far-fetched!
+It might seem strange to spend more time and effort designing and building a grave than a house where people can live.
+However, to the ancient Egyptian pharaohs, that idea was not so far-fetched!

 - You have probably seen images of Egyptian pyramids, but have you ever considered for what they were actually used?

 Some assume they must have been used as homes for the ancient Egyptians.
 This assumption is somewhat true because the Egyptian pyramids were built as homes for the dead.

 Pharaohs, who were kings of ancient Egypt, were buried inside pyramids.
 The pyramids displayed the wealth and prominence of the pharaohs and were large enough to hold everything they would need in the afterlife.

 The construction of a pharaoh's pyramid would begin many years before his death.

 The Great Pyramid of Giza, which is the largest pyramid in the world at over 481 feet tall, took about 20 years to build.
 With the average pyramid taking more than 10 years to build, it was necessary to begin construction on a pyramid as soon as a pharaoh's reign began.

 How the pyramids were built remains one of the world's great mysteries.
 Remember, the tools and machines builders use today did not exist in 2000 B.C.
 How the ancient Egyptians were able to move stones that weighed tons baffles archaeologists and historians, but they have a few theories.

 As you watch the video below, write down a list of techniques the Egyptians used for constructing the pyramids.
 Be prepared to answer the questions beneath the video.